ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 When an instance has finished its job, container **auto-remove** its host instance from Google Cloud Platform.
 Whether an instance is the last in the MIG, that container auto-remove the empty MIG too.

+.. warning:: Don't try to remove an instance inner MIG directly using Google Cloud API REST, it needs to be executed from MIG to work.
+Some other problems (like wrong API REST documentation) have been solved in our API.
+We recommend you use this API directly.

 Let’s see a detailed explanation above.

 ****************